 - Gamle Oslo

-While in Oslo, I chose to stay at the beautiful and iconic Grand Hotel, which is situated on Oslo’s main downtown street and features a lovely staff, gorgeous guest rooms, a spa, and offers the most amazing hotel breakfast spread… probably ever!
+While in Oslo, I chose to stay at the beautiful and iconic Grand Hotel.
+Situated on Osloโs main downtown street, the Grand Hotel features gorgeous guest rooms, a spa, truly lovely staff, and offers the most amazing hotel breakfast spread.

-From luxury to budget, here are the best places to stay in Oslo for 2 days.
+From luxury to โbudget,โ here are some other top places to stay in Oslo for two days!

 - Amerikalinjen (City Center): When it comes to city hotels, you literally couldn’t ask for more.